Even editors need editors.

-Mostly, as I said, we deal with professionals who want exactly our style of editing, and everyone involved knows the drill and the job gets done and everybody is more-or-less happy.
+Mostly, as I said, we deal with professionals who want exactly our style of editing, and everyone involved knows the drill and the job gets done and everybody is happy with the results.

 Amateurism is a disease of the psyche.

-Amateurism is also a state of mind.
-It has nothing to do with how many books an author has written, or sold.
-The difference between amateur and professional—to an editor—leaps off the page within pages.
-And the problem is that if you *present* as an amateur, you will be perceived as an amateur and any editor’s experience with your work is colored by that.
+Amateurism is also a state of mind that has nothing to do with how many books an author has written, or sold.
+The difference between amateur and professional—to an editor—leaps off the page pretty damned quick.
+And the problem is that if you “present” as an amateur, you will be perceived as an amateur and any editor’s experience with your work is colored by that.

 No editor should be expected to run around picking up after any author as if the author was a recalcitrant teenager with a messy room.
 If an author doesn’t think a story is important enough to do the proofing, do the spell-checking, do the formatting, etc.—carefully and properly and professionally—I’m not about to care enough to bother with it at all.
 Simple as that.

 Authors with the attitude: “The editor will catch it.” are amateurs.
 Authors with the attitude: “Near enough is good enough.” are amateurs.
-Authors who bitch and moan about having been asked to thoroughly read through the page proofs for their soon-to-be-published book, and then don’t bother, because, “I’ve read it a thousand, million times already.” are amateurs.
+Authors who bitch and complain about having been asked to thoroughly read through the page proofs for their soon-to-be-published book, and then don’t bother, because, “I’ve read it a thousand, million times already.” are amateurs.
+Authors who say, “Iran it threw the spelling checker so it shouldn’t need mush editing” are worse than amateurs.
 Authors who can give Sarah Palin a run for Diva-of-the-year are amateurs.
-A pox upon all their houses!
+A pox on all their houses, I say!